IgniteUI/igniteui-documentation/topics/10_AngularJS Directives/02_AngularJS_Samples.md

 ### <a id="related_content"></a>Related Content
 The following topics provide additional information related to this one:

--   [Using Ignite UI with AngularJS](Using-Ignite-UI-with-AngularJS.html) - This topic contains an overview using the Ignite UI directives for AngularJS.
+-   [Using %%ProductFamilyName%% with AngularJS](Using-Ignite-UI-with-AngularJS.html) - This topic contains an overview using the %%ProductFamilyName%% directives for AngularJS.
--   [Conditional and Advanced Templating with AngularJS](Conditional-and-Advanced-Templating-with-AngularJS.html) - This topic explains how to use conditional templates and use advanced templating methods to customize controls created with the Ignite UI directives for AngularJS.
+-   [Conditional and Advanced Templating with AngularJS](Conditional-and-Advanced-Templating-with-AngularJS.html) - This topic explains how to use conditional templates and use advanced templating methods to customize controls created with the %%ProductFamilyName%% directives for AngularJS.